Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3254.049054,3262.589703.md

 ### Transcript

-> the edge of the map is currently mostly ocean or the eternal void that will
+> the edge of the map is currently mostly ocean or the eternal void that will swallow you whole so avoid well it's my favorite flavor of music oh